RubixML/Credit/README.md

 > **Note**: Due to the stochastic nature of the t-SNE algorithm, each embedding will look a little different from the last.
 The important information is contained in the overall *structure* of the data.

 ### Wrap Up
-- Data is passed in Rubix ML using [Dataset](https://docs.rubixml.com/en/latest/datasets/api.html) objects.
+- Data is passed in Rubix ML using specialized containers called [Dataset](https://docs.rubixml.com/en/latest/datasets/api.html) objects.
 - We can use [Transformers](https://docs.rubixml.com/en/latest/transformers/api.html) to get the data into the correct shape and format for the learner to understand.
 - [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) is a probabilistic classifier that uses a supervised learning algorithm called Gradient Descent under the hood.
-- [Cross Validation](https://docs.rubixml.com/en/latest/cross-validation/api.html) allows us to test the generalization performance of the trained estimator.
+- Cross Validation allows us to test the generalization performance of the trained estimator.
 - We can embed high-dimensional datasets into easily visualizable low-dimensional represenations using a process called [Manifold Learning](https://docs.rubixml.com/en/latest/embedders/api.html).

 ### Next Steps